 “We initially thought this was a rare event, but this is increasing in frequency,” Dr. Elisha Brownson, a trauma and burn critical-care fellow at Harborview Medical Center in Seattle, told NBC News.
 Dr. Brownson explained that, “we’re seeing significant tissue injury as well as damage to the mouth or the hands and the tendons”.
 Significantly, “it basically combines a flame burn and a tissue blast injury.”

 In November, 2016, a man working at a wine store in Grand Central Terminal suffered serious burns to his hand and leg when an e-cigarette exploded in his pocket.
 A surveillance camera captured the incident on video.
 ABC News reported on the story.
 “Out of nowhere, a huge explosion came from one of my co-worker’s pockets.
 It just shot at us”, said one of his colleagues who saw the incident.
 Another colleague remarked, “his pocket just engulfed in flames.
 There were sparks.
 I thought it was fireworks like Fourth of July”.
 He continued, “I thought he had a pocket full of fireworks and then I realized he had an e-cigarette.”

 Lobbyists for e-cigarette makers have defended their products.
 A representative from the Tobacco Vapor Electronic Cigarette Association told CNN that, “it’s not so much an issue of the e-vapor product but with the lithium batteries they are using, and most are mismatched to the charger”.

-If you have been injured by e-cigarette malfunction, please do not hesitate to call us for a free legal consultation.
+If you have been injured by e-cigarette malfunction, please do not hesitate to call our explosion lawyers for a free legal consultation.